 The entire deal ended with a set of firm handshakes by all leading members.
 Both parties, satisfied.

-One night sometime after Werner’s men had returned from late-night drinking with the colonel, Werner came across Stein pacing by himself in front of the piano in the fifth-floor lobby.
-The man had returned significantly later than Werner’s other men; and initially, Werner had assumed that the colonel had kept him out late since the colonel had yet to return to the hotel.
+One night some time after Werner’s men had returned from late-night drinking with the colonel, Werner came across Stein pacing by himself in front of the piano in the fifth-floor lobby of the Abaccio.
+The man had returned significantly later than Werner’s other men; and initially, Werner had assumed that the colonel had kept him out late since the colonel had yet to return.

 “Is there something to report, Stein?”